 September 1, 2020

 The talk will be delivered via Zoom.
 The talk is FREE but booking is essential.
-A link will be sent to attendees on the day of the talk.
+Tickets can be booked up to 5.30pm on the day of the talk and a link will be sent to attendees shortly after 6pm on the day.